melange-re/melange-re.github.io/README.md

       - uncomment the relevant code in `publish-version.yml`
 - In the `gh-pages` branch, replace the default version with the new one [in index.html](https://github.com/melange-re/melange-re.github.io/blob/gh-pages/index.html#L10)
+- Finally, we need to disable the publication of previous version `y.y.y` as the default version:
+  - In `y.y.y-patches`: update `publish-version.yml` so that `mike deploy -push` is used and `set-default` is removed.
+  - Commit and run `make move-vy.y.y-tag` to deploy